zerok/zerokspot.com/content/weblog/2018/frankenstein.md

 Case of Dr Jekyll and Mr Hyde" for a long time so this was the perfect opportunity to get at least one of them off my list.

-The story by Mary Shelly surprised me right from the start with the way it was told.
+The story by Mary Shelley surprised me right from the start with the way it was told.
 Everything is pretty much a retelling of events by Victor Frankenstein himself as part of a letter the captain of a polar expedition writes to his sister in England.
 I really didn't expect the book to start that far up north